avaneev/a5hash/README.md

 The benchmark was performed using [SMHasher3](https://gitlab.com/fwojcik/smhasher3), on Xeon E-2386G (RocketLake) running AlmaLinux 9.3.
 This benchmark includes only the fastest hash functions that pass all state-of-the-art tests.
-`XXH3-64` here does not, but it is too popular to not include it. `rapidhash` is a replacement to `wyhash`.
+`XXH3-64` here does not, but it is too popular exclude it. `rapidhash` is a replacement to `wyhash`.

 Small key speed values are in cycles/hash, other values are in cycles/op.
 `std init` and `std run` are `std::unordered_map` init and running tests,